8 Reasons to do Standing Yoga Poses

-Rather than saying "This Pose Does This", the idea is that you can have a particular intent and then do the poses in such a way as to suit that intent.
+Rather than saying "This Standing Pose Does This (and only this)", the idea is that you can do standing yoga poses (and yoga poses in general) in such a way as to suit that intent.

 Change isn't a bad thing.
 The idea of learning to feel your body and control it is so that you can create desired changes while preventing undesired changes.

 For the standing poses below, position your weight over your your forefeet (or somewhere over your feet for pyramid).
 Then, while preventing your pelvis and torso from shifting backwards, lift your hands straight up by bending your elbows.
 Then touch them down to the floor.

 Repeat the hand lifts a few times in each pose.
 Notice how your feet and legs activate prior to relaxing your hands and how they can relax when you put your hands back down.

 If you've got tight or inflexible hamstrings, standing poses can be used to both stretch them and strengthen them.